top of page

 Frequently Asked Questions

-I currently see clients on:
+I currently see clients:

-Tuesday evenings online
+- Tuesday days and evenings

-Please do get in touch if you are interested in any of those times.
+Please do get in touch if you are interested in those times.
 You can do this either by using the number or email at the bottom of the page or filling in the contact form on the Contact page.

 I live in Sheffield, and work online and in person.
 If we are working online, I recommend finding a time you can meet that is quiet and away from other household members.